fuzzylogicxx/fuzzylogic/posts/words-and-phrases-i-always-struggle-with.md

 draft: true

 ---
-I’m not sure if it‘s just me, but there are certain words and phrases which—no matter how many times I look up—just seem to be beyond me!
-So I’m gonna note them down for quick reference.
+## I’m not sure if it‘s just me, but there are certain words and phrases which—no matter how many times I look up—just seem to be beyond me!
+So I’m gonna note them down for future reference.
 Hopefully that might help make the meanings stick.
 ---

 Hubris